MattHatwey/Manemo/chapter5.md

 He dissapeared.

 Snow stared.
 The notes were all on the ground.
 Snow saw all the little scribbles.

 One of a girl crying in a burning village holding a picture of her sister.

 Next was a picture of a girl finding shelter under an old advertise sign.
 She was laughing for some bizzare reason.

-Then he
+Then he saw a picture of a boy looking at a girl in the clouds.

+Next he saw a girl in a corner looking very scared and there were hundreds of strange things looking at her.

+snow

+orion

+heather

+castor

+meru

+mist

+mira

+aves

+esper

+crystal

+sirius

+bubble

+rigel

+heles

+reverse

+haru

+kiwi

+flame